Exciision91/lovecraft-1.20.2/README.md

+Current status:

+Working on new blocks and structures.

 Hello everyone.

 I just started working with Java a few days ago.
 It's supposed to be a little hobby on the side, which I might be able to use professionally later on.